IbrahimSquared/accelerated-RS-planner/README.md

 Requires SFML & OMPL.
 It has a demo in main.cpp that computes and draws paths between randomly generated start/end configurations.

+Also contains an implemntation of "An efficient algorithm to find a shortest path for a car-like robot".

 ## Benchmarking Results

 This table presents sample benchmarking results of our proposed planner against OMPL's implementation of the original Reeds-Shepp algorithm and against our implementation of [Desaulniers1995].